baruwaproject/baruwa2/docs/source/install/source/install.rst

 Debian/Ubuntu::

 	sudo apt-get install rabbitmq-server -y
-	sudo service rabbitmq-server start

 FreeBSD::

 	TODO:

-Here will will create a virtual host and a rabbitmq user to be used by baruwa.
+Here will will create a virtual host and a rabbitmq user to be used by Baruwa.

 We're going to assume that the virtual host is called ``baruwa``, the rabbitmq user is called ``baruwa``, and the password is ``mysecretpwd``.